Hello, welcome to Appsloveworld Technologies, In the session, we learn about what a view is and the advantages of using views.

 from UniversityStudent order by id desc

-when executing the above query, it will give us an error.
+When executing the above query, it will give us an error.

 Procedure vWStudentDetail, The ORDER BY clause is invalid in views, inline functions, derived tables, subqueries, and common table expressions unless TOP, OFFSET, or FOR XML is also specified.”